ssrwpo/ssr/README.md

 import { createRouter, logger } from 'meteor/ssrwpo:ssr';
 import { BrowserRouter } from 'react-router';
 ...
-createRouter(
+createRouter({
   // Your MainApp as the top component that will get rendered in <div id='react' />
   MainApp,
-  // An object containing your application reducers appReducers,
+  // Optionnal: An object containing your application reducers appReducers,
-  // Your redux middleware of choice appMiddlewares,
+  // Optionnal: An array of your redux middleware of choice appMiddlewares,
-  // Your collection names
+  // Optionnal: An array of your collection names appCursorNames,
-  appCursorNames,
   // The router used in your client
   BrowserRouter,
-)
+})
 .then(() => logger.info('Router started'));
 ```